wschaeferiii/cnn-antools-factors-fe/README.md

-## ENVIRONMENT variables
+## CI/CD ENVIRONMENT variables

-- `ENVIRONMENT`: If `prod`, in PRODUCTION mode.
-Otherwise it does not.

 - `PORT`: The external port to run on.

-Only used when running in a Docker container locally.
-The PORT inside the Docker container that the app runs on is hardcoded to 5050.
+  The PORT inside the Docker container that he app runs on is hardcoded to 5050.

   In upstream Harbor environments, this is set to 80.

   When running in Docker on localhost this must be set to an open PORT.
 On many development machines 80 is in use or requires `sudo` to run, so it is easier to set it to an open port > 1000.

+  Again, this is only needed on localhost when running in a Docker container on localhost.

-- `DOCKER_USER`: The username to log into Quay.io, our Docker registry.
+- `DOCKER_USER`: The username to log into Quay.io.
+This is a team user.
+If you need it, ask the Architect on your team.

-- `DOCKER_PASS`: The password to log into Quay.io, our Docker registry.
+- `DOCKER_PASS`: The password to log into Quay.io.
+If you need it, ask the Architect on your team.

-- `CNN_ANTOOLS_FACTORS_FE_REF_TOKEN`: The Harbor build token to use when doing continuous deployment from Codeship to the REF environment. (rarely used)
+- `CNN_ANTOOLS_FACTORS_FE_REF_TOKEN`: The Harbor build token to use when doing continuous deployment from Codeship to the REF environment.
+  Occasionally used by CI/CD; Rarely used by humans.

+- `VERSION`: The auto generated version to use in CI/CD.

+- `COMPOSE_FILE`: Path to `docker-compose.yml`.

+- `HEALTHCHECK`: Used by Harbor for monitoring.

+## App ENVIRONMENT variables

+- `DISABLE_SSR`: Disables server side rendering.

+- `NODE_ENV`: Runs the app in _production_ mode.

 ## Developer notes